offbynull/coroutines/README.md

     }

     // IMPORTANT: Methods that are intended to be run as part of a coroutine
     // must take in a Continuation type as a parameter.
-Otherwise, the plugin
+Otherwise, they
+    // won't be marked for instrumentation.
-    // will fail to instrument the method. private void echo(Continuation c, int x) {
+    private void echo(Continuation c, int x) {
         System.out.println(x);
         c.suspend();